-Early morning game drive at the Kasenyi Plains before crossing to Ishasha in the south of the park for the magicaltree climbing lions.
+Early morning game drive at the Kasenyi Plains before crossing to Ishasha in the south of the park for the magical tree climbing lions.
 You shall be amazed at how they climb to such great heights and outstretch their bodies on to the tree branches.
-Other than the lions, Ishasha is a hide out for wild game like the elephants, buffaloes, kobs, birds and a lot more.
+Other than the tree lions, Ishasha is a hide out for wild game like the elephants, buffaloes, kobs, birds and a lot more.

 Day 17 – Ishasha to Bwindi Impenetrable National Park

-We shall check out of our Ishasha lodge after breakfast and do a last visit to the tree climbing lions after which we shall drive to Bwindi Impenetrable Forest Park.
+We shall check out of our Ishasha lodge after breakfast and do a last visit to the tree climbing lions after which we shall drive to Bwindi Impenetrable National Park.
 Optional Batwa Pygmies Community and cultural visit in the evening.

 We are to leave the lodge after breakfast with our packed lunch boxes to attend the briefing on the Gorilla trekking etiquette at the park offices.
 The visitors for the day shall be split into groups that will be allocated different Gorilla families and the rangers who will lead the search for them as well as giving protection/security through this dark forest.
 The Gorilla search length for today shall determine whether we shall remain with time to reach out to the communities or not.
 Coffee and a hot dinner will be your great companions in Bwindi’s ever chilly evenings.